Local Dns Without Port Numbers

 - 127.0.0.1

-Using .internal for hostname mapping for other network devices
+Let my router use .internal for other network devices

 Using a wildcard in the dnsmasq config prevents this from working.